11 Predictive modelling and machine learning

 (Click here to go to the solution.)

 If you want to use LOOCV but are concerned about twinned observations, you can use duplicated, which returns a logical vector showing which rows are duplicates of previous rows.
-It will however not find near-duplicates.
+However, it will not find near-duplicates.
 Let’s try it on the diamonds data from ggplot2:

 library(ggplot2)